marcusrbrown/marcusrbrown/README.md

-# :octocat: igetgames (Marcus R. Brown)

-## 👋🏽
+👋🏽
+==

 Hi!
-My name is Marcus R. Brown, welcome to my GitHub profile.
-I am a father of five and reside in Chandler, AZ.
+My name is Marcus R. Brown, I am a father of five and a software developmer.

+You've landed on my GitHub profile.